 What is the plan?

-8555 Santa Monica is a four & five-story pedestrian oriented building.
+8555 Santa Monica is a five-story pedestrian oriented building.
 New neighborhood-serving retail spaces will open on Santa Monica Blvd, with restaurants and cafes surrounding a beautifully landscaped open-air plaza.
 The second floor will feature live-work units, salon spaces and creative offices.
 Residential units will occupy a portion of the second level and the remaining three floors.
 The project is designed to comply with current zoning codes.

 What kind of housing?

-In total there will be 97 apartments, including 15 units designated as affordable housing for individuals with very-low and moderate incomes.
+In total there will be 94 market-rate apartments and 17 units designated as affordable housing.

 How much parking?